How to Upgrade an ERC-721 Token with OpenZeppelin UUPS Proxies and Hardhat (Part 3)

 Run this upgrade script:

-npx hardhat run scripts/upgrade.js --network testnet
+npx hardhat run scripts/upgrade-upgradeable.ts --network testnet

 Output confirms the upgrade: